nextstrain/augur/docs/contribute/DEV_DOCS.md

 We use continuous integration with GitHub Actions to run tests on every pull request submitted to the project.
 We use [codecov](https://codecov.io/) to automatically produce test coverage for new contributions and the project as a whole.

+### Type annotations

+Our goal is to gradually add [type annotations][] to our code so that we can catch errors earlier and be explicit about the interfaces expected and provided.
+Annotation pairs well with the functional approach taken by the package.

+During development you can run static type checks using [mypy][]:

+    $ mypy
+    # No output is good!

+There are also many [editor integrations for mypy][].

+[editor integrations for mypy]: https://github.com/python/mypy#integrations

 ### Releasing

 Versions for this project, Augur, from 3.0.0 onwards aim to follow the